manazag/django_base_project/README.md

   wget https://raw.githubusercontent.com/manazag/django_base_project/master/utils/secret_key_generator.py
   ```

-- edit PROJECT_NAME and DEST_FOLDER in install script
+- edit PROJECT_NAME and PROJECT_FOLDER in install script

+  - PROJECT_NAME is the project name

+  - PROJECT_FOLDER is the absolute path where the project will be installed

 - run install script